 After a long and fulfilling day, you are bound to feel peckish.
 Head over to Tanjung Aru Beach to unwind, catch the last remnants of the day’s light and enjoy a sumptuous meal.

-Savour all sorts of dairy products, such as ice cream and yogurt, made with the milk fresh from the cows on the farm.
-You will ‘udderly’ love it!
+Savour all sorts of dairy products, such as ice cream and yoghurt, made with milk fresh from the cows on the farm.
+You will “udderly” love it!
+So, make sure to add this to your Kota Kinabalu itinerary.

 Ever wondered what it’s like living up among the trees?
 See it through the eyes of an orangutan (not exactly, but close enough!), as you amble your way through the rainforest cover on the Poring Canopy Treetop Walk.
 The free-standing suspension bridge is about 250m long and elevated 30m above the forest floor, providing breathtaking aerial views of the rainforest canopy.
 Take in the arboreal sights and sounds, immersing yourself in the experience and marvelling at its magnificence!